BenGothard/PDF-Text-Extractor/README.md

 ## GitHub Pages Web App

-A very small browser interface is included so you can convert files without installing anything.
+A very small browser interface is included so you can extract and listen to PDF text without installing anything.
 Enable GitHub Pages for the repository (either from the root or the `docs/` folder) and open:

 ```
 https://<username>.github.io/audiobook_maker/
 ```
 If you're running locally without GitHub Pages, simply open `docs/index.html` in your browser.

- From there you can upload a PDF or paste text and click **Convert** to generate the audio.
-A **Download** button appears next to the convert button once the file is ready so you can save the result locally.
-The page first attempts to capture audio using your browser's built‑in speech synthesis so the same voice can be downloaded.
-If that isn't possible it falls back to Google's `translate.googleapis.com` service.
-Press **Play** after conversion to listen in your browser.
+The page lets you **Extract PDF Text**, **Listen to Text**, and **Download Text**.
+Use the `pdf2mp3.py` script locally if you want an MP3 download.
+Browser playback uses the built‑in speech synthesis engine when available and falls back to Google's `translate.googleapis.com` service.

 The voice selector now defaults to the first available English voice when the web page loads.